PR0CK0/knowyourmeme.com-Crawler/README.md

 # knowyourmeme.com-Crawler
 This app crawls the website knowyourmeme.com's confirmed memes and stores the meme: title, content origin year, content origin, meme origin year, meme year, tags and category(ies).
 It uses the jsoup API.
 Written in Java.
-A lot of HTML parsing.
-The code in these classes is as decoupled and cohesive as possible, but some of it is inherently hardcoded.
+A lot of HTML parsing; the code in these classes is as decoupled and cohesive as possible, but some of it is inherently hardcoded.

 The initial meme information is taken from a table on the right-hand side of each meme on a specific knowyourmeme.com page.
 A second pass for more specific information is done by parsing the user-written text for the meme.
 This allows the app to collect content/meme origin and year, if these are all available.